Martin Kemp: Personal life

 He is a patron of British/Irish charity the Encephalitis Society.
 At the time he became a patron, he confirmed that he had controlled epilepsy since the 1990s, as a result of two brain tumours.
 Following surgery to remove the tumours, Kemp had a protective metal plate implanted over his brain under the scalp.
 The plate is unnoticeable but not undetectable; during an appearance on the Frank Skinner Show in 2002, Kemp jokingly remarked he could never slip quietly through metal-detectors at airports, as the plate would set the alarm off.

 On 20 January 2006, Kemp opened a new CT scanning suite at Russells Hall Hospital, Dudley, West Midlands.

 Kemp is a lifelong Arsenal fan, having been born and raised in the Highbury area.

+In 2021 Kemp and his wife moved to Hertfordshire and embarked on the renovation of a Victorian property, including an extensive garden.
+In May 2024 they were featured in BBC's coverage of the Chelsea Flower Show.